Cancer Risk Evaluation Program

 The Cancer Risk Evaluation Program at Community Medical Center is specifically

-designed for individuals who want information about their personal risk
+designed for individuals who want information about their personal cancer risk.

 Should I consider the Cancer Risk Evaluation Program?

-- Have you or a close relative been diagnosed with breast cancer at age 50
+- Have you or a close relative been diagnosed with cancer at an early age

-- Have you or a close relative been diagnosed with ovarian cancer, bilateral
+- Have you or a close relative been diagnosed with a rare cancer (for example,

 - Have you been diagnosed with "triple negative" breast cancer

-- Do you have 3 or more cases of breast and/or ovarian cancer on the same
+- Do you have two or more relatives with the same kind of cancer on the same

 side of your family?